-Audit

 Graphical representations of loss costs by ZIP Code and county will be reviewed.

 Color-coded maps depicting the effects of land friction on loss costs by ZIP Code will be reviewed.

 The procedures used by the modeling organization to verify the individual loss cost relationships will be reviewed.
-Forms A-1, A-2, A-3, A-4, and A-5 will be used to assess coverage relationships.
+Forms A-1, A-2, A-3, A-6, and A-7 will be used to assess coverage relationships.